by Jim DiFrancesco

 The proposal concluded that regulation of this market would best be handled by the ARDC directly.
 This means every entrant to the market would need to be reviewed and monitored on an ongoing basis.
 Directly monitoring both new and existing members of this market would be expensive, and the costs will be felt either by businesses through additional fees, or consumers through taxes.
 These added costs would make both consumers and advertisers more cautious to enter the system, and less likely to innovate.
 Furthermore, if regulations (or their interpretation) change, then advertisers would need to overhaul their service entirely to meet the new standards.
 Additionally, attorneys are likely to “over-comply” with any guidelines, reducing their participation in such services.

 Because of the uncertainty that shifting regulation would create, and the tendency toward over compliance, any new regulations should include safe harbor provisions.
-Under a safe harbor system, participants in the market would need to meet certain provisions, and meeting these provisions means safety from legal action.
-This means that the regulations would outline a set of conditions that, if met by lawyers or companies, would absolve them of liability.
+Under a safe harbor system, participants in the market could be shielded from enforcement actions by following a discrete set of regulatory provisions.
 However, it would still allow participants to try new models outside of the safe harbor, which would not be explicitly prohibited by the regulations.
-Thus, lawyers and advertising platforms would have a model that allows them to safely participate in matching services without fear of legal or ethical repercussions. while still allowing innovation.
+Thus, lawyers and advertising platforms would have a model that allows them to safely participate in matching services without fear of legal repercussions. while still allowing innovation.

 The report by the ARDC is a step in the right direction by the State of Illinois and toward a regulatory framework that would maximize consumer access to lawyers through client-lawyer matching services.
 Creating a safe harbor would allow clients and lawyers to match in a safe, innovative and competitive place, while also balancing the needs of attorneys and consumers.
 Overall, the ARDC of Illinois is taking the first step towards building a competitive market for client-lawyer matching services, but there is still much to be done.